Efficient training of energy-based models via spin-glass control: Experiments

 In Fig.~\ref{fig:gibbs_access_notrain} we show the Gibbs accessibility for untrained, randomly initialized models with varying $V$ and constant $H$, as a function of the standard deviation of the models' weights.
 The standard deviation of weights defines the scale of system energies, and through it, the impact of temperature and thermal fluctuations on the model's dynamics.
 Note that, from Eq.~\eqref{eq:boltz_prob}, the temperature of the associated Boltzmann distribution is implicitly set to $1$.
 Thus, from now on, any mention to high and low temperature will be referring to low and high standard deviation of the weights' distribution, respectively.

-The first notable observation is that, except for extremely small energy scales corresponding to models in a paramagnetic phase at very high temperatures, the Gibbs accessibility is higher for RA-RBMs than for RBMs initialized in a standard way.
-Therefore, sampling low-energy configurations from models with RA is easier than sampling from unregularized models.
+The first notable observation is that, except for extremely small energy scales corresponding to models in paramagnetic phases due to the very high temperatures, the Gibbs accessibility is higher for RA-RBMs than for RBMs initialized in a standard way.
+Therefore, sampling low-energy configurations from models with RA is easier than sampling low-energy configurations from unregularized models.
+Moreover, the difficulty of sampling low-energy configurations in unregularized models is not affected by whether the values of the weights are drawn from Gaussian or uniform distributions.

 Next, focusing on the variation of the Gibbs accessibility with the energy scale, one observes that small weights lead to system dynamics dominated by thermal fluctuations, and thus exploring high-energy configurations.
-In such regime, the Gibbs accessibility is low for both restricted and unrestricted models.
-Learning in a regime of small weights is usually slow, but typical guidelines for training RBMs~\cite{HintonRBMguidelines} suggest to start in this regime.
+In such regime, all models are in their respective paramagnetic phases and the Gibbs accessibility is low for all of them.
+Learning in a regime of small weights is usually slow, but typical guidelines for training RBMs suggest to start in this regime~\cite{HintonRBMguidelines}.
+Even modern approaches to weight initialization suggest initial parameter values that give rise to models where the access to the low-energy spectrum via sampling is poor.
+For example, the well-known Glorot initialization~\cite{glorot} (denoted by a star in Fig.~\ref{fig:gibbs_access_notrain}) generates initial models where Gibbs sampling is only capable of reaching configurations whose energy is not lower than three times the energy of the ground state in small models.